 2. If a patient complains on the telephone or at the reception desk, listen to the complaint sympathetically.
 A complaint generally starts as a verbal complaint so follow the following guidelines:

 3. If your initial attempt at solving the problem is unsuccessful, please tell the patient that you will pass on written details of the problem to the practice manager (Mrs Wormald).
 Ask the patient when it would be convenient for Mrs Wormald to call them to try and resolve their problem.
-Mrs Wormald will discuss any complaints she feels necessary with Mr Bishop if she feels it is appropriate.
+Mrs Wormald will discuss any complaints she feels necessary with Leanne Jones if she feels it is appropriate.

 5. If a complaint is about any aspect of clinical care or associated charges, Mrs Wormald will discuss this with the treating dentist, unless the patient has specifically asked for this not to happen.
 If the problem is a clinical one the dentist should consider seeking advice from their Defence Organisation before dealing with it promptly and personally.
 More serious matters should always be referred for professional advice.